huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 -   Future contributors can quickly test changes to the model by running those special tests.

-[Here the mentor should add very specific information on what special features of the model should be tested additionally] [...]
+[TODO FILL: Here the mentor should add very specific information on what special features of the model should be tested additionally]
+[...]
 [...]